Screenly/Anthias/README.md

 * Raspberry Pi 3 Model B+ - 32-bit and 64-bit Bullseye, 64-bit Bookworm
 * Raspberry Pi 3 Model B - 64-bit Bookworm and Bullseye
 * Raspberry Pi 2 Model B - 32-bit Bookworm and Bullseye
+* x86 Devices - 64-bit Bullseye
+    * These devices can be something similar to a NUC.

 We're still fixing the installer so that it'll work with Raspberry Pi Zero and Raspberry Pi 1.